windyroad/very-fetching/packages/fetch-link/README.md

 # @windyroad/fetch-link

+We believe that hypermedia APIs, APIs who's responses include links and forms, significantly reduces to coupling between the client and server, making them easier to evolve.

-A library that adapts the fetch API to work with [RFC8288](https://datatracker.ietf.org/doc/html/rfc8288) Link objects.
+This library that adapts the fetch API to work with [RFC8288](https://datatracker.ietf.org/doc/html/rfc8288) Links.
+It parses `Link` and `Link-Template` headers, providing them via `links()` method on the `Response`, and it can use links and request inputs, allowing call chaining.

 ## Installation